 Requirements: Six three-credit courses (18 credits)

-- Two additional courses from the German Studies Department at or above the 1051 level (6 credits)
+- Two additional courses in German Studies at or above the 1051 level (6 credits)

 - Three courses from at least two other departments in the Morrissey College of Arts & Sciences (9 credits, see suggestions below)